LookItVal/OutpostProjectManager/README.md

 - Prepared the code base for more rapid changes.

 ## Todo
+## 1.3 The Utilities Update
+- [ ] Link up items in the costing sheet with the proposal document.
+  - Add OPM to the proper sheet and make new UI to pull information from the two.
+  - By 1.3
+- [ ] Make frontend sends always come with a version number, to check to see if you need to update.
+This prevents the problem of the app breaking when updates are pushed until everyone refreshes their client.
+  - BY 1.3
+- [ ] Make sure calendar only adds a reconciliation sheet button if it actually found a real sheet
+  - BY 1.3
+- [ ] Make generative functions do things based on what has been selected previously, not what is currently selected if they have changed.
+This fixes the problem where if someone clicks away while files are being generated it may cause errors.
+  - BY 1.3
+- [ ] Add function to add new page in the OPD.
+This function should be run automatically as the sheet runs out of room.
+  - By 1.4
+- [ ] Add function to add new page in the OPD.
+This function should be run automatically as the sheet runs out of room.
+  - By 1.4

+## 1.4
+ - [ ] Split app into multiple sub bound apps so they can make use of onSelectionChange(e).
+This will allow the app to update faster and without the user having to click a button first, but it will require splitting up the codebase and accessing data via HTTP requests.
+  - By 1.5
+- [ ] Turn the rest of the app into a web app and send http requests to each other to run functions.
+This speeds up updating on editors with advanced functions, and also will allow a hub for users to see everything in once place.
+  - By 1.5

+## 1.4
+- [ ] Link calendar bookings and specific lines of the reconciliation sheet.
+  - BY 1.6
+- [ ] Fill calendar booking sidebar with info from the reconciliation sheet.
+  - BY 1.6
+- [ ] Add something to the reconciliation sheet to show when something has been confirmed.
+  - BY 1.6
+- [ ] In reconciliation sheet, be able to get information about calendar bookings through rows.
+  - BY 1.6

 ## 1.3 The Optimization Update
 - [ ] Have initiatives and other object be able to be initiated by serialized data.
   - 1.3.0